sfshaw/bootcamp357/mod3/README.md

 # Module 3: The Preprocessor

 Red alert: The compiler actually runs another sort-of compiler prior to compiling C source code.
 This "pre-compiler" is called the preprocessor.
 It is a very low level form of "meta-programming", programming something to write code.
 If you recall from module 2, we intermixed preprocessor directives write inside our `.h` and `.c` C files.
-Most of the preprocessor's operatations are pretty much copy and pasting.
+Most of the preprocessor's operations are pretty much copy and pasting.
 Lets go over what we used there but in more detail.

 ## Observability

-When you run the compiler, you hope to get the outputed executable or linkable object.
+When you run the compiler, you hope to get the outputted executable or linkable object.
 In this case, you will never see the immediate result of the preprocessor.
 We can just have the compiler output the result of the preprocessor with the `-E` flag.

 `main.c`